masonearles/PlantStarchCT/README.md

 #### Initial observations of depleted regions in stem parenchymal tissue of grapevine plants

 We began this project after observing apparently depleted regions in the stems of parenchymal tissue of grapevine plants.
-Here's an panels of images demonstrating what we saw that piqued our curiosity.
+Here's a panel of images demonstrating what we saw that piqued our curiosity.

 ![Alt text](imgs/Fig_1.jpg?raw=true "Fig. 1")

 #### Machine learning framework for in-vivo quantification of starch in plant stems

 We suspected that these depleted regions correpsond with starch depletion in ray and axial parenchyma (RAP) cells.
-If so, this would be very exciting, as no techniques currently exist for quantifying and spatially mapping plant starch reserves *in-vivo*. <br> We developed the following machine learning framework to help us quantify the presence/absence of these full versus empty RAP regions.
-Here's what we came up with:
+If so, this would be very exciting, as no techniques currently exist for quantifying and spatially mapping plant starch reserves *in-vivo*. <br> <br> To help us quantify the presence/absence of these full versus empty RAP regionz, we developed the following machine learning framework:

 ![Alt text](imgs/Fig_4.png?raw=true "Fig. 4")